10 Tips For Artists and Makers to Attract Web Traffic to Your Site.

 My goal has always been to find the easiest and most effective tips that any artist or maker could implement to create effective web pages and sites without looking at numbers or charts.

 Berman Fine Silverworks is my business which is not glamorous work nor does it cater to typical artistic aspirations.
 I use my technical skills to repair and polish sterling silver and silverplate.
 It generates revenue without the frustrations, travel, or cash flow problems of art and craft exhibitions, consignments, or shows.

 Customers who find my website bring or send their silver to my studio for repair or polishing.
 I fix the pieces and the customers pick up the work in a few days.

 In the first six months of 2014, my silver repair revenue has already exceeded last year's gross revenue.
 I attribute all of this significant increase in revenue to the improved one-page on my website.
 Since then I kept adding content.

-To be fair, this could be attributed to an uptick in the economy or an increase in the Internet search as a tool (no one uses the Yellow Pages anymore), or it could be both -- but there is no doubt in my mind that my customers are finding me online.
+To be fair, this could be attributed to an uptick in the economy or an increase in the Internet search as a tool (no one uses the Yellow Pages anymore.)
+(2017 update: I have eliminated my business phone and yellow page listing.
+Everyone finds me on the web.)
+There is no doubt in my mind that my customers are finding me online.
 They are calling me from farther away and mailing me their silver repairs.
 They call and tell me they are looking at my website.
 To be more specific, my customers were finding my page of silver repair examples.

 So here are my simple SEO tips that artists and makers can implement with only the most basic web-savvy tools.
 No charts.
 No numbers.
 Each tip will link to a post that will offer more information on the particular topic, as necessary.